 The YEAs initiative offers volunteering, career building and young leadership opportunities to its network members.
 They contribute to and take part in:

-Being a Young European Ambassador you will have the opportunity to meet new, like-minded young people and develop your personal and professional competences.
-You will get to know other young people from your and other countries who share same ideas and interests as you.
+Being a Young European Ambassador, you will have the opportunity to meet new, like-minded young people and develop your personal and professional competences.
+You will get to know other young people from your and other countries who share the same ideas and interests as you.
 You will travel across the country and interact with other people about the European Union, its partnership with your country and the opportunities it offers.
-All of this will help you to improve your competences in the fields of teamwork, problem-solving, leadership, communication, etc., to name the few.
+All of this will help you to improve your competences in the fields of teamwork, project planning and implementation, event management, presentation and public speaking, languages and communication, content creation , to name but a few.
 These are important soft skills to have for your future careers!

 By being active in your community, you will get the chance to show your friends, your family and your country what kind of community you would like to live in.
 You will be able to empower the people around you and have an impact on their lives!